KVD-lab/puma/docs/source/docker_usage.rst

 	[-m NUM] [-D STR] [-L FILE]
 	run_puma.py: error: the following arguments are required: -i/--input

-To run Puma on your data, you will need to `mount <https://docs.docker.com/storage/bind-mounts/>`_ your local input and output directories.
+To run Puma on your data, you will need to `mount <https://docs.docker.com/storage/bind-mounts/>`_ your local input and output direc:xtories.
 For instance, from within this "docker" directory, we can run the program like so:

 ::